-Blog series part 2 of 6: The Impact of Patient Engagement in Pharmaceutical Companies
+Blog series part 2 of 5: Impact of Patient Engagement on Strategy and Organization

 admedicum is pleased to announce a blog series on topics in patient engagement relevant to those in the pharmaceutical industry.
 This is the second part of the series.
 Read part one here.